Polivy (Polatuzumab Vedotin)

 Pregnancy and Breastfeeding

-Tell your doctor immediately if you become pregnant during treatment.
-Use effective contraception to avoid pregnancy while being treated and for 9 months after stopping treatment.
-Males should also use contraception with female partners for 6 months after treatment.
-Do not breastfeed during treatment and for at least 3 months after the last dose.
+Notify your doctor immediately if you become pregnant during treatment.
+Effective contraception is advised during treatment and for 9 months after stopping.
+Breastfeeding is not recommended during treatment and for at least 3 months after the last dose.

 Drug Interactions